 In March 2019, Ephraim launched the Your Daily Dose of Nonprofit Newsletter (YDDN).
 Every Monday to Thursday, this popular newsletter delivers content to subscribers that is relevant to any nonprofit role they fill.
 The goal is to allow nonprofit professionals personal growth and professional development without having to spend time searching for the information they need to learn about.

-YDDN has been published more than 300 times and delivered 1,200 articles and posts to subscribers around the world.
+YDDN has been published more than 550 times and delivered over 2,000 articles and posts to subscribers around the world.
 Ephraim adds his expert commentary and insights to each article.
-YDDN has covered 100 different topics related to nonprofit life and introduced subscribers to 75 sector experts.
-YDDN’s current open rate is close to 50% and the click thru rate is 5 times the nonprofit average.
+YDDN has covered 100+ different topics related to nonprofit life and introduced subscribers to 85 sector experts.
+YDDN’s current click thru rate is 5 times the nonprofit average.

-In addition to the newsletter, Ephraim launched the Your Weekly Dose of Nonprofit Podcast.
+In addition to the newsletter, Ephraim is the host of the Your Weekly Dose of Nonprofit Podcast.
 The podcast introduces nonprofit professionals to sector leaders and experts who supply the information sector employees need to better serve service recipients and clients.